 HOW TO REQUEST DEATH CERTIFICATE FOR DEATH THAT OCCURRED ABROAD

-To request a copy of the death certificate, you can contact the Embassy of the nearest Consulate office in the U.S. of the country where the death occurred.
+To request a copy, you can contact the Embassy of the nearest Consulate office in the U.S. of the country where the death occurred.
 You can get the addresses and telephone numbers for these offices in the U.S. Department of State Publication 7846, Foreign Consular Offices.
 The contact information is also available in many local libraries.

 If the foreign Embassy or Consulate is unable to provide assistance, you can write to the Office of Overseas Citizens Services, U.S. Department of State, Washington, DC 20520-4818.